simgrid/coordinator_worker_flashback/README.md

 ```

 will:
-  - run a set of experiments that produce a result figure in PDF, using whatever was build last.
+  - run a set of experiments to produce a result figure in PDF, using the simulators.

 These experiments are for some default sets of numbers of workers and numbers of trials (as encoded in the Makefile).
 These can be changed by typing, for instance: